-- ▶ %a WAN IP address of the WAN connection relating to the action. - ▶ %H Host name of the WAN connection relating to the action. - ▶ %h Like %h, except the hostname is in small letters - ▶ %c Connection name of the WAN connection relating to the action. - ▶ %s Device serial number - %t Time and date in the format YYYY-MM-DD hh:mm:ss - %e Description of the error that was reported when connection establishment failed.
+- ▶ %a WAN IP address of the WAN connection relating to the action. - ▶ %H Host name of the WAN connection relating to the action. - ▶ %h Like %h, except the hostname is in small letters - ▶ %c Connection name of the WAN connection relating to the action. - %s Device serial number - %m Device MAC address (as in Sysinfo) - ▶ %t Time and date in the format YYYY-MM-DD hh:mm:ss - %e Description of the error that was reported when connection establishment failed.